 There is currently no specific incident management system in place to ensure that incidents are recorded and responded to in a coordinated manner.
-As part of the RMP process, the Incident Management Plan will be put in place to ensure that incidents are recorded and responded to.
-Due to other parts of the Dam not been fenced facilities at the Dam wall have been vandalised by local community members as a result of uncontrolled access to the Dam.
+However, as part of the RMP process, the Incident Management Plan will be implemented to ensure that incidents are recorded and responded to.
+There have been three (3) drowning accidents reported at the Dam in the past.